Createdd/Writing/2018/articles/LawStatisticsExample.md

 I use the TensorFlow operators precisely as "tf.add(...)" because it is pretty clear what library is used for the calculation.
 In contrast to using just a "+" operator.

-### Start the calculations with TensorFlow session
+### Start the calculations with a TensorFlow session

 ```python
 # initialize variables